Tips on Interviewing with Residency Programs

 6. Line up qualified letters of recommendation.
 Only request letters of recommendation from people who know you well and who can speak about your unique attributes.

 7. Do your homework.
 Learn as much as you can about the program before the interview day so that you can ask relevant and meaningful questions.
+See our recommended questions to get started.

 8. Everyone matters.
 Remember that everyone you meet may provide input into the match process, including staff not officially interviewing you.